-- For U.S. researchers, work cannot begin without the filing of an IND application - The FDA reviews the IND to determine if preclinical trials support that the drug is safe enough for human testing, whether the drug can be consistently and safely manufactured, and if the proposed clinical trials have reasonable safeguards to protect human subjects - FDA rules predicated on the Interstate Commerce Act if drug crosses state lines, the FDA has jurisdiction - But what if the drug is made overseas and the study is conducted overseas?
+- For U.S. researchers, work cannot begin without the filing of an IND application The FDA reviews the IND to determine if preclinical trials support that the drug is safe enough for human testing, whether the drug can be consistently and safely manufactured, and if the proposed clinical trials have reasonable safeguards to protect human subjects - if the proposed clinical trials have reasonable safeguards to protect human subjects FDA rules predicated on the Interstate Commerce Act if drug crosses state lines, the FDA has jurisdiction - But what if the drug is made overseas and the study is conducted overseas?